Benjamín Borasi

-Benjamín Manuel Borasi (born 11 November 1997) is an Argentine professional footballer who plays as a forward for Brazilian club Paysandu on loan from Sarmiento.
+Benjamín Manuel Borasi (born 11 November 1997) is an Argentine professional footballer who plays as a forward for Náutico, on loan from Sarmiento.

 Career

 Borasi began in the youth set-up of El Huracán Rojas in 2004, where he remained until 2016 when he signed for Sarmiento.
 He made the move into senior football in March 2019, playing the full duration of a Copa Argentina defeat to Primera B Metropolitana's All Boys at the Estadio Julio Humberto Grondona on 27 March.
 In January 2022, Borasi was loaned out to Primera Nacional club CSD Flandria for one year.

 Paysandu

 On 09 July 2024, Borasi joined Campeonato Brasileiro Série B club Paysandu.